 Parnell Tower Trail is a 3.4 mile loop trail located near Plymouth, Wisconsin that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until September.
+The trail is primarily used for hiking and is best used from March until September.

 Directions from Plymouth, WI: Take Hwy.
 67 west to Kettle Moraine Scenic Drive.
 Head south and proceed to County U. Turn right (west) to reach trailhead parking.

 Hike this one often.
 There are a few steep inclines/descents (not long) depending which way you go.
 All ages hike this trail and you just go your own pace.
 The tower is VERY busy during peak fall colors and parking is not allowed on the road.

 This trail is not open to cross country skiiing as one person commented below.
 There are groomed cross country skiing trails at Greenbush Camp a few miles south or Parnell.

 The Ice Age Trail connects for a short distance on the west side of the trail.
 I've seen some people get confused at these two junctions.
 If you are going clockwise, keep going to the right.
 If you are going counter clockwise, stay to the left.
 Or read the signs, they point you in the right direction.

 Medium difficulty, great variety, few people.
 Enjoyed very much!

 Such a great trail.
 Not your standard crushed stone path.
 The changes in terrain make it a bit more challenging.
 Roots, rocks, hills and stairs, so many things to step on and around.
 The woods are beautiful and it isn't too busy, though you will almost definitely see a handful of other people.